cotobadesign/cotoba-agent-oss-docs/source/rst/config/Config_Substitutions.rst

    $EMAIL_HOST:prod_server.com
    $EMAIL_PORT:9999

-This allows you to set ``--subs substitutions.txt``  and the replacement list at startup, without editing the config contents, and change the settings at runtime.
+This allows you to set ``--subs substitutions.txt``  and the substitution list at startup, without editing the config contents, and change the settings at runtime.